 The movement of modern humans through island Southeast Asia and into Australia is the last leg of a migration event that began in Africa thousands of years before.
 The timing and direction of this movement remains poorly resolved, particularly for the Lesser Sunda Islands located east of Java.
 Most of these were never connected to continental Southeast Asia, and the pattern of overwater dispersal of Homo sapiens among them, as suggested by currently available data, is counterintuitive if taken at face value.
 Here we report on human skeletal material and cultural remains recovered from two excavations on the island of Alor, east of Flores.
 These excavations provide the first archaeological data for this island.
 The first skeleton is ca. 13 Ka on the basis of direct U-Th dating and associated charcoal and shell radiocarbon dates, and is underlain by archaeological deposits extending to the Last Glacial Maximum (LGM).
 The second is dated to ca. 20 Ka on the basis of optically stimulated luminescence analysis of sediment recovered from inside the cranium.
 Both skeletons are anatomically modern.
-The archaeological record of pelagic fishing, and thus presumably modern humans, on Timor from 42 Ka, but stand in marked contrast to the archaeological record of Flores, where the earliest evidence of modern humans currently dates to ca. 10 Ka.
+The archaeology associated with these skeletons indicates a reliance on marine resources, in particular fish.
+These data are compatible with the record of pelagic fishing, and thus presumably modern humans, on Timor from 42 Ka, but stand in marked contrast to the archaeological record of Flores, where the earliest evidence of modern humans currently dates to ca. 10 Ka.
 While the glacial island Alor-Pantar was never connected to either Timor or Flores, today both are visible from Alor and Pantar, and would have posed little difficulty to access for sea-faring modern humans.
-Our data suggest that H. sapiens were widespread in the Lesser Sunda are suggested at the LGM and that the apparent late arrival of H. sapiens on Flores is highly anomalous.
+Our data suggest that H. sapiens were widespread in the Lesser Sunda Islands from at least the LGM and that the apparent late arrival of H. sapiens on Flores is highly anomalous.